 - E-books just for kids!
 Our library is awesome and has them separate from the adult selection.

-- Audiobooks for when your traveling and don’t want to use your data.
+- Audiobooks for when you are traveling and don’t want to use your data.

-- Our library also has the option for checking out digital magazines!
+- Our library also has the option of checking out digital magazines!